ngregrichardson/linxz/README.md

 5. Once you see it was successful, you can stop the container and start it again using `-d` to run it in the background

 ## Contributing
 If you would like to contribute, please feel free to fork the repository and submit a pull request.
 I will review it as soon as possible.
-I've been enjoying [Bun](https://bun.sh/), but feel free to develop with your preferred runtime.
+I've been enjoying [pnpm](https://pnpm.io/), but feel free to develop with your preferred runtime.

-> **Note:** To use this without Bun, you may need to change some `package.json` scripts, add a lock file, etc. Please do not include these changes in your pull request.
+> **Note:** Please do not include other lock files in your pull request.

 ### Running for Development

-All steps will use `bun` commands, but you're welcome to replace them with whatever you prefer.
+All steps will use `pnpm` commands, but you're welcome to replace them with whatever you prefer.

 1. Clone the repository
-2. Run `bun install`
+2. Run `pnpm install`
-3. Run `bun dev` and visit [`http://localhost:3000`](http://localhost:3000)
+3. Run `pnpm dev` and visit [`http://localhost:3000`](http://localhost:3000)